Nitro Coffee

 What is Nitro Coffee?

-Nitro coffee is a type of cold brew coffee that is infused with nitrogen gas.
+Nitro coffee is a type of cold brew coffee infused with nitrogen gas.
 The infusion process gives the coffee a smooth, creamy texture and a frothy head, similar to that of draft beer.
 It is typically served cold, without ice, from a tap, which enhances its velvety mouthfeel and natural sweetness.

 Cold brew coffee is where the origins of nitro coffee lie.
-A more concentrated and less acidic coffee base is produced by steeping coarse coffee grounds in cold water for a considerable amount of time - typically 12 to 24 hours.
+A more concentrated and less acidic coffee base is produced by steeping coarse coffee grounds in cold water for a considerable amount of time typically 12 to 24 hours.
 But adding nitrogen gas elevates nitro coffee to a whole new level.
 Kegging the cold brew and applying nitrogen pressure is akin to carbonating beer.
 As poured, nitro coffee cascades down the glass, creating a mesmerizing visual display akin to a cascading stout beer.

 The Nitro Coffee Experience